julplee/synthesio-job-descriptions/job-descriptions/data-scientist.md

 ## Technical skills

+* Scholar background in Data Science
+* 1-2 years of experience as a Data Scientist in a tech company is a plus
 * Good knowledge about developing Data Science models: Data preparation, Model selection, Model training, Feedback loops...
 * Interested in integrating models in data processing pipelines manipulating billions of data
 * Knowledge in the fields of NLP, Computer Vision and/or Trends detection is a plus